 Many extraordinary visionary women in the community have made significant contributions to the Park District.
 They leveraged their positions of power and influence in the East Bay to advance Park District's Mission and Vision, Their successes include the addition of invaluable parklands, increased habitat protection, and improvements to expand public access.
-They have also inspired a new generation of youth to take pride in public service and to care for the earth.
+They have also inspired a new generation of youth to take pride in public service, to invest in public lands, and to care for the earth.

 Learn more about the outstanding environmentalists, elected officials, and social justice leaders listed below in alphabetical order by last name.